carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Instance profiles: Use an instance profile to pass an **IAM role to an EC2 instance**.

 Exam tip: You can stop and start an EC2 instance to move it to a different physical host if EC2 status checks are failing or there is planned maintenance on the current physical host.

+#### EC2 Fleet

+- It contains the **configuration information** to launch a fleet or **group of instances**.
+In a single API call, can include multiple instance types across multiple Availability Zones, using the On-Demand Instance, Reserved Instance, and Spot Instance purchasing options together.
+Using EC2 Fleet, you can:
+  - Define separate On-Demand and Spot capacity targets and the maximum amount you’re willing to pay per hour
+  - Specify the instance types that work best for your applications
+  - Specify how Amazon EC2 should distribute your fleet capacity within each purchasing option

 #### EC2 Hibernate